Menu

 Cryotherapy

-Pre-cancerous lesions and some small basal and squamous cell carcinomas may be treated with cryotherapy.
+Pre-cancerous lesions, superficial skin cancers and some small basal and squamous cell carcinomas may be treated with cryotherapy.
 Liquid nitrogen is applied to the lesion to freeze and kill abnormal skin cancer cells and create a wound.
 This promotes the formation of new, healthy skin cells.

 full body molemap service